Denperidge-Redpencil/Sparqlix/README.md

 - *.env.docker* Manually made or generated from *.env*.
 Environment variables for use in Docker.

 ## License
-This template is in the [public domain](LICENSE).
-Matrix-Bot-Starter is licensed under the [MIT License](https://github.com/Denperidge-Redpencil/Matrix-Bot-Starter/blob/main/LICENSE).
+This project is licensed under the [MIT License](https://github.com/Denperidge-Redpencil/Matrix-Bot-Starter/blob/main/LICENSE).